emnu12/airbnb-clone-project/README.md

 ---

 Each of these roles contributes to the project’s success by ensuring that the product is well-designed, functional, high quality, and delivered on time.
 Collaboration across all roles is essential to achieving project goals.

+## 🎨 UI Component Patterns

+As part of the AirBnB Clone project, the following UI components will be created and reused across the application to ensure consistency, scalability, and maintainability:

+### 🔝 Navbar
+- Displays the site logo, navigation links, and user account options.
+- Provides quick access to search functionality and property categories.
+- Stays responsive and accessible across devices (desktop, tablet, mobile).

+### 🏠 Property Card
+- Shows a property’s image, title, location, price, and rating.
+- Includes interactive elements such as “Save to Favorites” or “Book Now.”
+- Designed to be reusable across property listings, search results, an